 Loisa

-“The New Latin Kitchen” as Loisa likes to identify themselves as.
+“The New Latin Kitchen” is what Loisa likes to identify themselves as.
 Why?
 They’re creating organic versions of all the standard spices and sauces found in Latin pantries.
 All of their products are inspired by the ingredients found in their own homes in New York City, focusing on family, tradition and culture.

 El Flavor Trio